Assess student understanding of multi-digit whole numbers and decimals with this set of math exit tickets.

 6th Grade Math Exit Tickets

-How do you check to see if your students have mastered a particular skill?
+How do you check if your students have mastered a particular skill?
 If you are looking for a simple and effective way to monitor student progress, check out this collection of exit tickets.
 This formative assessment method allows students to demonstrate mastery by completing only a few problems rather than a long worksheet.
-Use the information from these exit tickets to form your reteaching groups or determine if additional whole class instruction is needed.
+Use the information from these exit tickets to form your reteaching groups or determine if additional whole-class instruction is needed.